 - Meatball: 8 minutes

 Another trendy, handy, and healthy kitchen tool is an air fryer.

-Air fryers are essentially plug and set.
+Air fryers are essentially plugged and set.
 All you have to do is place your food in the basket, set the time and the temperature and you got yourself a crispy and healthier meal/snack in minutes.

-It uses circulating hot air to cook food, instead of deep frying or adding oil to the food.
+It uses circulating hot air to cook food, instead of deep-frying or adding oil to the food.